 It is a great idea to pick up the confinement cage a few days before your pet's surgery and introduce it to the cage.
 Give it treats in the cage, feed it in there, have it lay in the cage while you watch TV next to it so that the cage becomes a wonderful thing!

 4) Give your dog a bath the day before its operation.
-All humans are asked to have a shower beforehand ... it helps reduce skin bacreia, remove loose hairs and remove skin dander (fine flakes of dead surface skin).
+This may not be feasible but all humans are asked to have a shower beforehand ... it helps reduce skin bacreia, remove loose hairs and remove skin dander (fine flakes of dead surface skin).
 It may not be feasible to do this if your dog HATES water or is too excited or scared of a bath!
 If your dog has a skin rash (which often involves spots caused by Staph skin bacteria) then a medicated shampoo would also be advised.

 The skin is clipped of its hair prior to surgery and the skin scrubbed clean and prepared aseptically to obvioulsy provide a clean and sterile an operatibg site as possible!
 To ensure the least liklihood of infection (bacteria can still beharboured IN the dog's hair follicles even after a sterile preparation fro an operation!), your much-loved pet will be on an intravenous infusion of antibiotics, plus have another antibiotic injection.
 Then the IV antibiotic is also used to flush out the surgery site once the Ligafiba cruciate repair is in place, and you will be provided with antibiotic tablets to home with!